 The vessel was attacked by pirates November 26, 2010 while underway 293 miles west of the Maldives on the Indian Ocean.
 All crew are still being held hostage.

 MV MSC PANAMA

 Hijacking occurred 276 miles south east of Dar Es Salaam, Tanzania.

 Taken: December 20, 2010

 The UAE-owned vessel was attacked by two pirate skiffs armed with RPGs and small arms 460 miles north east of the Seychelles in the Indian Ocean.
 Nineteen hostages are still being held on board the ship.
-MV Orna was operating as a mother ship, but on June 16 a fire on board gutted the bridge and living quarters, forcing the pirates to take the hostages to another vessel.
+MV Orna is operating as a mother ship and confirmed position on 03rd june is 1056N 05738E.

 Taken: January 1, 2011